jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 91B Ways in which warning notice or driver licence stop order or details of related fines must be served
 (1) A warning notice or a driver licence stop order, or notice of details of the fines to which that order relates, must be served on a defendant in 1 of the following ways:
   (a) by an employee or agent of the Ministry of Justice or an enforcement officer delivering it to the defendant personally or bringing it to the defendant's notice if the defendant refuses to accept it:
-  (b) by an employee or agent of the Ministry of Justice or an enforcement officer leaving it for the defendant, at his or her place of residence, with another person who appears to be of or over the age of 14 years:
+  (b) by an employee or agent of the Ministry of Justice or an enforcement officer leaving it for the defendant, at the defendant’s place of residence, with another person who appears to be of or over the age of 14 years:
   (c) by an employee or agent of the Ministry of Justice or an enforcement officer leaving it for the defendant, at the defendant’s place of business or place of work, with another person:
   (d) by the chief executive of the Ministry of Justice sending it to the defendant by prepaid post addressed to the defendant at the defendant's last known place of residence or business or place of work:
   (e) if the defendant has a known electronic address, by the chief executive of the Ministry of Justice sending it to the defendant at that address in electronic form.